-Antithrombin is a protein that inhibits thrombin and factors Xa, IXa, and XIa, thereby inhibiting thrombosis.
+Antithrombin is a plasma protein that inhibits thrombin and factors Xa, IXa, and XIa, thereby inhibiting thrombosis.

-Heterozygous deficiency of plasma antithrombin has a prevalence of about 0.2 to 0.4%; about half of people affected develop venous thromboses.
+Heterozygous deficiency of antithrombin has a prevalence of about 0.2 to 0.4%; about half of people affected develop venous thromboses.
 Homozygous deficiency is probably lethal to the fetus in utero.

 Laboratory testing is done for patients with an unexplained blood clot and involves quantification of the capacity of patient plasma to inhibit thrombin in the presence of heparin.